 The last Lord Mowbray, Segrave & Stourton to live in the house was William Marmaduke, 25th Baron Mowbray, 26th Baron Segrave and 22nd Baron Stourton, who resided there until his death on 7th May 1965 (except during World War II when he temporarily lived in Allerton House on the estate, built in 1847/48 for the Steward).

 On 24, 25 & 26 November of 1965 there was a three day sale during which most of the contents of the house were sold.

 No. 6 Group, Royal Canadian Air Force

-No. 6 Group administration, operations and control was housed within the castle but a complete support airforce base was established on the grounds around Allerton Castle which consisted primarily of Nissan Huts providing accommodation, meals, recreation and all other facilities for the military personnel who nicknamed their new home as Castle Dismal !
+No. 6 Group administration, operations and control was housed within the castle but a complete support airforce base was established on the grounds around Allerton Park which consisted primarily of Nissan Huts providing accommodation, meals, recreation and all other facilities for the military personnel who nicknamed their new home as Castle Dismal !